naumansqb/online-store/README.md

-# Project Title
+# Online Store

 ## Description of the Project

-Briefly describe what this Java console application does.
-Mention its purpose and who the intended users are.
-Explain the main functionality and what problems it aims to solve.
+This command-line application simulates a complete online shopping experience.
+Users can browse a product inventory loaded from a CSV file, add items to their shopping cart, view their cart with automatic quantity grouping, and complete purchases with a full checkout process including payment handling and receipt generation.

 ## User Stories

-List the user stories that guided the development of your application.
-Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."
+- As a developer, I want to display a formatted header for users so they have the same user interface each time.
+- As a user, I want to view the product catalog so that I may browse what I want to buy.
+- As a developer, I want to load the products from the CSV file on startup so that users can browse available items.
+- As a developer, I want to create a helper method so I can look up products reliably each time.

-- As a user, I want to be able to input my data, so that the application can process it accordingly.
+- As a user, I want to be able to see all the items in my cart so that I can see my running total and what is in my cart.
-- As a user, I want to receive immediate feedback, so I can understand what to do next.
+- As a user, I want to checkout my items so I can take the items home.
+- As a user, I want to see a detailed receipt after purchase, so that I have a record of my transaction.

 ## Setup